Glacier Park's wonders leave lifelong impression and appreciation of two Roosevelt presidents

 PHOTOS By BRUCE KELLER

-and news archives
+and courtesy news archives

 We here in Montana are lucky to have three national parks within easy driving distance.
 Whether exploring Yellowstone to our south, or Grand Teton a bit farther, or heading north, "going to the sun" on the breathtaking highway by the same name in Glacier, we remind ourselves of our good fortune and the foresight of the Roosevelts.